Kos

 Mastichari Beach

-Mastichari beach has a middle section away from the main town, but before the hotel on the south end of the beach, where quite a large number of people were naked (June 2006).
+Mastichari beach has a middle section away from the main town, but before the hotel on the south end of the beach, where quite a large number of people were naked.
 This is really a lovely beach, but constantly has a on-shore breeze.
 It is an excellent sandy beach.
-It does have some seed weed, but that is a testament of how clean the waters is, since any water pollution would kill the sea weed and not allow it to grow.
+It does have some seaweed, but that is a testament of how clean the water is, since any water pollution would kill the seaweed and not allow it to grow.
 A correspondent from 2001 said this was his favourite beach.
 One negative is the hotel complex at the other end of the beach, which means that there are passers-by.
 The positive aspect is that most of the passers-by from the hotel (90%) use the pass behind the dunes.
-The dunes are now staked so high that the people on the beach are now unseen.
+The dunes are now stacked so high that the people on the beach are now unseen.

 Another correspondent some years ago said this beach stretched empty to the west away from the textile zone and was his first introduction to the pleasures of walking nude along a Mediterranean beach.
 Another correspondent enjoyed a holiday there a few years ago, when the dunes to the west of the village allowed them to go nude, but a footpath through the dunes connecting the new development to the west may have spoilt this location for nudism.